Policies - Sustainable Australia Party

 Policy: Properly manage Australia's finite resources – both renewable and non-renewable - so as to better protect our environment, enhance economic and social security, encourage the highest priority uses and leave a fair share for future generations of Australians.

-Includes: Implement strategic resource depletion protocols and usage rights for non-renewable resources, including minerals Adopt a Resource Super Profit Tax for iron ore and coal More
+Key policy methods: Implement strategic resource depletion protocols and usage rights for non-renewable resources, including minerals Adopt a Resource Super Profit Tax for iron ore and coal

 Foreign Investment